s7techlab/cckit/state/README.md

     // Put returns result of putting entry to state
     // entry can be Key (string or []string) or type implementing Keyer interface
-    // if entry is implements Keyer interface and it's struct or type implementing
+    // if entry is implements Keyer interface, and it's struct or type implementing
     // ToByter interface value can be omitted Put(entry interface{}, value ...interface{}) (err error)

     // Insert returns result of inserting entry to state
     // If same key exists in state error wil be returned
     // entry can be Key (string or []string) or type implementing Keyer interface
-    // if entry is implements Keyer interface and it's struct or type implementing
+    // if entry is implements Keyer interface, and it's struct or type implementing
     // ToByter interface value can be omitted Insert(entry interface{}, value ...interface{}) (err error)